MRSA has practically become a household name. Most of us are aware of C. diff these days. And EVERYONE has heard of the Zika and Ebola viruses.

 Many of us are running low on vitamin D and D deficiency is quite common especially in the elderly.
 Raising your D levels can give your immune system the fuel it needs to fight off all kinds of ugly bugs including superbugs such as CRE.

-You can start by adding more vitamin D rich foods to your diet:
+You can start by adding more vitamin D rich foods to your diet.
+Following is a list of some of the foods that are richest in this vital vitamin:

 |Foods Rich in Vitamin D|